 Reporting a car crash can be one of the most important steps to take after a wreck happens.
-This is primarily due to the facts that:

 When Indiana Law Requires You to Report a Car Accident